lexp-cloud/emaildirect-ruby/README.md

 # emaildirect

-A ruby library which implements the complete functionality of the REST (v5) [Email Direct API](https://docs.emaildirect.com).
+A ruby library which implements the complete functionality of the REST [Campaigner EmailDirect API](https://media.campaigner.com/apidocs/edapi/#overview).

 ## Installation